g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 ![Screenshot of the API response of the find all operation](images/api-response-findall.png)

-Another problem I ran into is that due to the `Page` class implementing the `Iterable` interface, sometimes, the response is returned as an array rather than an object containing content (like the screenshot above).
-To fix that, we could create a proper DTO ourself:
+Another problem I ran into is that due to the `Page` class implementing the `Iterable` interface, sometimes, the API returns the response as an array rather than an object containing content (like the screenshot above).
+To fix that, we could create a proper DTO ourselves:

 ```java
 @Value